 So I thought I’d share the story of when I first started practicing yoga.
 I didn’t like it AT ALL and left my first class thinking that yoga just wasn’t for me.
 This was back before yoga became popular and I was living in my small hometown in Maine.
 One day I was walking down main street and saw a sign advertising ‘Free Yoga.’

-All I remember was the class involved chanting the whole time and they didn’t provide any printed lyrics to read from.
-So I sat there breathing incense smoke and feeling totally awkward until it was time to leave.
-Now I know that I’d stumbled on a Kirtan, but without any introduction to the “why’s” that were involved it was a pretty rough way to start out.
+I was completely at a loss.
+The teachers were chanting the whole time and didn’t offer any kind of introduction or provide any printed lyrics to read from.
+I sat there breathing the heavy incense smoke and feeling totally awkward until it was time to leave.
+Now I know that I’d stumbled upon a Kirtan, but without any idea of why we were doing this practice it was a pretty tough way to start out.

-A few years went by before I tried taking another class and this time it was with a different teacher at another studio.
-The format was much closer to something I could wrap my mind around.
-It reminded me of a gentle dance class and the meditation portion was simply wonderful.
-The teacher was a sweetheart who would always hug her students and the things she taught made a lasting impression on me.
+It took a few years before I tried taking another class.
+This time it was with a different teacher at another studio.
+The format was much closer to something that I could wrap my mind around.
+It was like a gentle dance class and the final meditation was simply wonderful.
+The teacher was a sweetheart who would always greet her students with a hug.
+The gems of wisdom that she taught made a lasting impression on me.

 After a few classes I was hooked and it became my mid-week ritual.
-I remember stopping by the town bar before class and trying to rally my friends to go with me (yeah, no luck there).
-People were too tired or just not interested but I kept going by myself every week.
+I wanted to share the experience but couldn’t find anyone to go with me.
+I remember stopping by the town bar before class and trying to rally a few friends to go with me (yeah, no luck there).
+People were either too tired or just not interested.
+So I kept going by myself every week.

 What was your first yoga class like?
 Was it enjoyable or was there something about it that didn’t suit you?
 Feel free to leave a comment in the box below: